-IGRC Young Adult Ministries is forming a leadership training initiative aimed at encouraging and equipping young adults to be innovative Christian leaders in their local church contexts.
+IGRC Young Adult Ministries hosted their 2nd training initiative in the Fall of 2020.
+Since 2019, six young adults have participated and three have co-led the cohorts.
+It is aimed at encouraging and equipping young adults to be innovative Christian leaders in their local church contexts.

-The Ephesians 4 Young Adult Leadership Training Initiative invites pastors to recommend young adult leaders from around the IGRC to commit to meeting together virtually, learning leadership skills through CliftonStrengths (formally Strength Finders), praying for one another, and developing a ministry plan in conversation with church leaders they work with.
-6-12 young adults will be accepted for this first cohort.
+The E4 Young Adult Leadership Training Initiative invites young adult leaders from around the IGRC to commit to meeting together virtually, learning leadership skills through CliftonStrengths (formally Strength Finders), praying for one another, and developing a logic model ministry plan in conversation with church leaders they work with.

 Young adults interested should complete the application and ensure that a pastor recommendation is submitted.
-Young Adult leaders accepted into this first training group will be notified early August and a virtual meeting will be set up for August/September 2019.
-There is a $50 registration fee due before the first meeting to cover the cost of materials.
+Young Adult leaders accepted will be notified early September and a virtual meeting will be set up for September/October.
+There is typically a small registration fee due before the first meeting to cover the cost of materials.
 It is suggested that the young adult’s church pay for all or part of this fee.
-For questions, contact Bennett Woods, Chairperson, firstname.lastname@example.org, or Amy Shreve, Conference Staff, email@example.com.

 Please join us Thursday November 7, 1:30-2:30 pm for a webinar “Do you really want Young Adults?
 Equipping existing churches to reach young adults” lead Rev. Sarah Wanck.